Homing through Reinforcement Learning: Averaging and Error Bar Behavior

 \section{Averaging and Error Bar Behavior}

-To examine whether the length of the error bars is an intrinsic property of the system or can be reduced by averaging over different realizations, we plot $\langle T_{\mathrm{home}} \rangle$ $vs.$ $D_r$ for $\varepsilon = 0.3$ and $\alpha = 0.001$ across different independent realizations: 50, 500, 1000, and 1500 as shown in Fig. \ref{fig:Thome_errorbars_ensembles} (a-d).
+To examine whether the length of the error bars indicating the corresponding standard deviations of the homing-time distribution obtained from independent trajectories is an intrinsic property of the system or can be reduced by averaging over different realizations, we plot $\langle T_{\mathrm{home}} \rangle$ $vs.$ $D_r$ for $\varepsilon = 0.3$ and $\alpha = 0.001$ across different independent realizations: 50, 500, 1000, and 1500 as shown in Fig. \ref{fig:Thome_errorbars_ensembles} (a-d).
 The results indicate that increasing realizations does not reduce the error bars; rather the trajectories become more synchronized, suggesting that the variability captured by the error bars reflects inherent system fluctuations.